hankyang94/Semidefinite/README.md

-# Optimal Control and Estimation
+# Semidefinite Optimization and Relaxation

-Lecture notes for Harvard ES/AM 158 Introduction to Optimal Control and Estimation
+Lecture notes for Harvard ES/AM 2XX Semidefinite Optimization and Relaxation

 ## How to contribute